femhub/femhub-distribution/doc/src/howto.rst

      exit 1
   fi

-In the spkg-install script above you can see a variable SPKG_LOCAL which points to path/to/femhub/local.
+In the spkg-install script above you can see a variable FEMHUB_LOCAL which points to path/to/femhub/local.

 **(2) Using Git**